How to Start an LLC in New York? (9 Steps Guide)

 The responsibility of this person is to receive legal documents on behalf of your limited liability company and make sure they are forwarded to the company.

-The registered agent must have a physical business address in New York where they can receive important legal documents for your LLC.
+The registered agent must have a physical business address in New York.

 A good place to find a registered agent is to look online.
 You can find a list of registered agents in NY by looking up your county or the New York Department of State website.